kizniche/Mycodo/mycodo-manual.md

 Timers
 ------

 Timers enable outputs to be manipulated after specific durations of time or at a specific times of the day.
-Timers will ***only*** do as instructed, therefore if you turn a relay *ON* from *Start Time* to *End Time* and you want that relay to turn *OFF* at the end of that period, you will need to create another timer that turns the relay *OFF* at *End Time* + 1 minute.
+Timers will ***only*** do as instructed, therefore if you turn a output *ON* from *Start Time* to *End Time* and you want that output to turn *OFF* at the end of that period, you will need to create another timer that turns the output *OFF* at *End Time* + 1 minute.

  There are two types of timers, one for general outputs that turn on and off, and those that generate a PWM signal.